openstack/openstack-manuals/doc/cli-reference/source/nova.rst

    usage: nova get-mks-console <server>

-Get a serial console to a server.
-(Supported by API versions '2.8' - '2.latest')
+Get an MKS console to a server.
+(Supported by API versions '2.8' - '2.latest') [hint: use
-[hint:
-use
 ':option:`--os-compute-api-version`'